 Normally the rubs, the type of wood used in smoking the meat as well as the meat specifically the brisket and its fat contribute to a chemical equation resulting in bark formation.
+You first have to get good meat, pleasant to look at meat that meets australian animal welfare standards and guidelines.
+Next, you begin the process.
 Eventually, the bark is formed as you caress perfectly seasoned meat with water vapour and smoke for hours and at the last, you get the bark, delicious and mouther watering.
 There are plenty of interesting chemical happenings take place in the process of preparing the smoked meat which ultimately leads to the formation of bark.
 Taste the Montreal smoked meat in Jarry Smoked Meat Montreal and experience the bark that is so delicious.

 When you say “bark” it may be confusing with barking of a dog.
 The bark is a form of a combination of spices used or applied over the meat combining with the meat protein before it is smoked in a smoker.
 A good bark on pork or preferably on a brisket would make an outstanding flavour that is tasted rarely.
 You find the layer of onions, ogres, parfaits etc. in smoked meat.
 In addition to this, you have the thin membranous pellicle, juicy inner meat etc. The entire things are protected by the bark.
 But the question is how the bark is formed?